Tablet Comparison Table

 Android 2.2 Froyo

 Available since May 2010 and finally became the most common version on Android smartphones in January 2011.
-Froyo supports Flash and will allow your tablet (or phone) to work as a WiFi hotspot (if your tablet has 3G support, SIM card and contract.)
-The importance of these two features in particular makes tablets running earlier versions seem a poor choice.
+Froyo supports Flash and will allow your device to work as a WiFi hotspot (if your tablet has 3G support, SIM card and contract.)
+The importance of these two features in particular makes anything running earlier versions seem a poor choice.

 iOS